 8. Tortuguero National Park region, Costa Rica

 Multigenerational family travel is not a new trend, but the types of destinations that families are traveling to continue to shift and surprise us (even wine country can be kid-friendly).
 Tortuguero National Park in Costa Rica is one of those places, and despite its remote location (you must travel to the region by boat or light aircraft), the number of travelers heading there has skyrocketed lately.
 One possible explanation: This particular spot provides an unusual combo of seclusion…and Internet access!
 Kids may be happy kayaking down the creek, but they’ll be even happier when they tell their friends about it.

-To plan a trip, get in touch with our Trusted Travel Experts Michael Kaye and Natalie Ewing.
+To plan a trip, get in touch with our Trusted Travel Expert Natalie Ewing.

 9. Canberra, Australia